2018 NFL Season Preview

-He could be at the similar level this season, while the Jaguars have some serious quality with Malik Jackson and Marcell Dareus.
-They could even be better in this part of the game, as they got the first-round choice Taven Bryan, who is set to be Campbell's replacement in next years.
+The signing of a Calais Campbell was a great addition last offseason, as he proved to be one of the top defensive linemen in the NFL. Τhey could even be better in this part of the game, as they got the first-round choice Taven Bryan, who is set to be Campbell's replacement in next years.

 They are having two new cornerbacks: Gareon Conley who was a first-round pick in 2017 and will be one of the starters now.
 Across from him will be Rashaan Melvin who was signed from the Colts in the offseason.

 They had to settle for ex-Viking quarterback Case Keenum in the offseason, even though it was obvious that their primary target was Kirk Cousins.
 Still, he should be a huge improvement as the player will bring much more mobility in their game-plan.

+Two early draft choices were spent here on Courtland Sutton and DaeSean Hamilton.
 Shane Ray failed to replace DeMarcus Ware last season and the Broncos had to react with the NFL 2018 Draft choices.
 They selected Bradley Chub as fifth pick overall and it seems that he is a great decision to start with.

-The linebacking corps are also not at the best possible level.
+The linebacking corps are not at the best possible level.
 Brandon Marshall seems like the only quality option but even he is coming from a poor season and has gone through several injuries.

 Kansas City Chiefs

+Cornerback Kendall Fuller was signed in the trade of quarterback Smith, so this is actually a decent move to get an excellent player.
 Two nose tackles were signed in the offseason as they brought Xavier Williams from Arizona Cardinals and got a third-round pick in Derrick Nnadi from Florida State.

 Linebacker Anthony Hitchens signed a five years deal worth of 45$ million.
 He played excellent last season and should continue in the same manner.
 They might have bit of a problem in the edge rush position since they have no quality solution except Justin Houston.